CHF BC recognizes the contributions of its leaders and staff, both past and present, and the role of co-ops in supporting women across the province

-CHF BC is proud to be part of a sector that places equality at the centre of its mission and values, firmly rooted in the seven co-op principles.
-Since its inception, co-op housing has been a place where women can feel safe – physically, financially and socially – providing a foundation from which they can flourish and succeed.
-As the organization representing housing co-ops across the province, CHF BC has worked to further these gains, and support the cause of gender equality through training, education and employment opportunities.
+CHF BC is proud to be part of a sector that places equality at the centre of its mission and values.
+These values are firmly rooted in the seven co-op principles.
+Since its inception, co-op housing has been a place where women can feel safe physically, financially and socially.
+This provides a foundation from which they can flourish and succeed.
+As the organization representing housing co-ops across the province, CHF BC has worked to further these gains.
+We support the cause of gender equality through training, education and employment opportunities.

 Isabel Evans and Suzann Zimmering are two women who have been challenging the status quo and paving the path to justice and equality for several decades now.
-In 1980 Zimmering and her partner were living in their apartment at 7th Avenue and Quebec Street in Vancouver when the owner informed tenants of a planned 65% rent increase; instead, the residents banded together and purchased the building, turning it into the Quebec Manor Housing Co-op.
+In 1980 Zimmering and her partner were living in their apartment at 7th Avenue and Quebec Street in Vancouver when the owner informed tenants of a planned 65% rent increase.
+Instead, the residents banded together and purchased the building, turning it into The Manor Housing Co-op.

-Inspired by the experience, Zimmering started attending CHF BC and CHF Canada meetings and took advantage of the education opportunities, later becoming a certified instructor in the co-op and non-profit housing sectors alongside her work in arts administration.
+Inspired by the experience, Zimmering started attending CHF BC and CHF Canada meetings.
+She took advantage of the education opportunities and became a certified instructor in the co-op and non-profit housing sectors alongside her work in arts administration.

 “I learned more in one week through CHF than I did in two years of teacher training,” Zimmering recalled.
 “It empowered me to give back while at the same time continuing to do what I loved.
 When I started with [CHF] it was like I came home; I was working on something that was important to me.
 My voice was heard, and there were opportunities for me that I never would have imagined.”

-In the early 1990s, Zimmering was a founding trustee and chair of the Community Housing Land Trust Foundation when the Community Land Trust took in its first six housing co-operatives; about 20 years later, CLT has been at the forefront of ushering in a new wave of co-op development in Metro Vancouver and Vancouver Island.
+In the early 1990s, Zimmering was a founding trustee and chair of the Community Housing Land Trust Foundation when the Community Land Trust took in its first six housing co-operatives.
+About 20 years later, the Community Land Trust has been at the forefront of ushering in a new wave of co-op development in Metro Vancouver and Vancouver Island.
 Zimmering has served four terms on the CHF BC Board of Directors and is currently the Board President.
 She has also served on the boards of COHO Management Services Society, CHF Canada and the Canadian Housing and Renewal Association.

 Isabel Evans recalled moving into the Granville Gardens Housing Co-op in 1987 as a single mother and being struck by the strong female leadership in the co-op sector at the time.